-When available, quoted prices were used to determine fair value.
-When quoted prices in active markets were available, investments were classified within Level 1 of the fair value hierarchy.
-When quoted prices in active markets were not available, fair values were determined using pricing models, and the inputs to those pricing models were based on observable market inputs.
-The inputs to the pricing models were typically benchmark yields, reported trades, broker-dealer quotes, issuer spreads and benchmark securities, among others.
+When available, quoted prices are used to determine fair value.
+When quoted prices in active markets are available, investments are classified within Level 1 of the fair value hierarchy.
+When quoted prices in active markets are not available, fair

 Assets and Liabilities that are Measured at Fair Value on a Nonrecurring Basis